-Today, innovative technologies are fueling digital transformation across all industries.
+Today, innovative technologies like codeless test automation are fueling digital transformation across all industries.
 While these are exciting times, from a DevOps standpoint, these innovations are also posing new challenges for both dev and test teams.

 From a continuous testing (CT) perspective, there is still a huge gap in implementing test automation that runs in a reliable, stable and efficient way throughout the DevOps pipeline.
 From talking to our own customers, we found that more than 40 percent of failed automation attempts were a result of scripting issues, ultimately creating barriers for achieving CT.

 To address this issue head on, we recently released Perfecto Scriptless, an AI-driven codeless testing solution that allows teams to automate the process of writing test scripts regardless of skill level.
 For teams that want to move faster with automation, our solution provides them with the tools they need to generate quality test scripts more quickly and to effectively maintain them.